jsmanrique/grimoirelab-user-guide/docs/install/docker-compose.md

 ---
 layout: default
 title: Docker Compose Install
-nav_order: 2
+nav_order: 1
 parent: Install
 ---

-# Instal GrimoireLab using Docker Compose
+# Install GrimoireLab using Docker Compose

-Use this method for installing GrimoireLab if you want to:
+Use `docker-compose` for installing GrimoireLab if you want to:

 * have separate containers for databases
 * insight to the different components required to run GrimoireLab